cattonkey/Bob_Web/CreatingStrongPasswords.md

 The comic below from xkcd suggests the revolutionary idea of using passphrases, which are easy to remember for humans, but hard for a computer to guess.

 ![Password Strength](https://imgs.xkcd.com/comics/password_strength.png)
-At Bob The Builder, we specialise in fixing systems, however we thought it is part of our responsibility to use our influence to encourage proper password hygiene too.
-As such, we would be sharing tips we have with regards to how we keep our systems at Bob The Builder safe from attacks.
+At Bob The Fixer, we specialise in fixing systems, however we thought it is part of our responsibility to use our influence to encourage proper password hygiene too.
+As such, we would be sharing tips we have with regards to how we keep our systems at Bob The Fixer safe from attacks.

 1. **Use a passphrase**
 	* Pick at least 5 random words probably based upon your hobbies, your interests, or use a random word generator such as [this site](https://untroubled.org/pwgen/ppgen.cgi)